MikiNacucchi/AndroidClientHTTP/README.md

 ##HTTP client: GET, POST, JSON example

-Simple class to send HTTP request with callback result for use in Activity.
+Simple class to use for sending HTTP request with callback function with result or error returned.
-The class RequestHTTP use an AsyncTask to execute the request in background.
+The class RequestHTTP use an AsyncTask to execute the request in background, so it's easy to use in Activities.

 Examples